Why You Still Need a Real Therapist (Even with All the AI in the World)

 A therapist doesn’t just track your words—they track your humanity.

-It’s a relationship built on trust.
+Therapy is a relationship built on trust.
 And relationships—safe, healing relationships—are where the deepest emotional repair happens.

 We Heal in the Presence of Someone Who Gets It